-The student results of the 2017-2018 Nova Scotia Assessment Mathematics in Grade 8 shows the following data:
+The student results of the Nova Scotia Assessments between 2017-2018 and 2018-2019 in Grade 8 shows the following:

-- 56% of the students made errors when adding fractions. - 57% of students were not able to compare and correctly order whole numbers with square roots when they are in the same set. - 57% of the students did not know how to express a given mixed number in percent form. - 59% of the students had difficulty using combined percentages in problem-solving situations. - 61% of students made errors when dividing two fractions. - 62% of the students were not able to correctly use the distributive property to determine the value of a given numerical expression. - 67% of students did not understand how to use the concept of proportion to determine the actual distance between two cities using the scale of a road map. - 70% of students encountered difficulty when they were asked to solve problems involving fractions, whole numbers and operations.
+2017-2018 2018-2019 56% of the students made errors when adding fractions.
+52% of the students made errors when adding fractions.
+57% of the students were not able to compare and 53% of the students were not able to compare and correctly order whole numbers with square roots when correctly order whole numbers with square roots when they are in the same set. they are in the same set.
+57% of the students did not know how to express a given 55% of the students did not know how to express a given mixed number in percent form. mixed number in percent form.
+59% of the students had difficulty using combined 59% of the students had difficulty using combined percentages in problem-solving situations. percentages in problem-solving situations.
+61% of students made errors when dividing two mixed 69% of students made errors when dividing two mixed numbers. numbers.
+62% of the students were not able to correctly use the 61% of the students were not able to correctly use the distributive property to determine the value of a given distributive property to determine the value of a given numerical expression. numerical expression.
+67% of students did not understand how to use the 65% of students did not understand how to use the concept of proportion to determine the actual distance concept of proportion to determine the actual distance between two cities using the scale of a road map. between two cities using the scale of a road map.
+70% of students encountered difficulty when they were 69% of students encountered difficulty when they were asked to solve problems involving mixed numbers, whole asked to solve problems involving mixed numbers, whole numbers and operations. numbers and operations.

 C. What are the next steps in instruction for the class and for individual students?
 Teachers should be aware that students construct meaning internally by accommodating new concepts within their existing mental framework and some of them are known to misapply algorithms and rules in domains where they are inapplicable.